 Student loan relief is the forgiveness, cancellation or discharge of your federal student loans due to a significant life event or a commitment to work in certain occupations for a number of years.
 Most student loan relief programs are restricted to federally held student loans, though some programs may be available with private lenders.

 If you’ve held a certain job within the nonprofit or public service sector for a certain amount of time, or if you face a job loss, a disability or a school closure, you may be eligible for student loan relief.
-Student loan relief is the forgiveness, cancellation or discharge of your federal student loans.

 How it works